University of San Francisco School of Law: Rankings

-U.S. News & World Report ranks USF Law 146-192.
+U.S. News & World Report ranks USF Law tied for No.165 out of 196 schools.

 In 2021, Princeton Review placed USF Law fourth in the country for Greatest Resources for Minority Students.

+Bar examination passage

+The overall 2023 bar passage rate for USF graduates taking the examination for the first time was 67.37%, compared to 72.43% for all ABA-accredited law schools.
+The first time passage rate for USF graduates taking the California bar was 67.78% compared to 72.33% for other ABA schools.
+The Ultimate Bar Pass Rate, which the ABA defines as the passage rate for graduates who sat for bar examinations within two years of graduating, was 83.33% for the class of 2021.

 Post-graduation employment

-According to the University of San Francisco School of Law's official 2019 ABA-required disclosures, 39.5% of the Class of 2019 obtained full-time, long-term, JD-required employment nine months after graduation, excluding solo-practitioners.
-The University of San Francisco School of Law's Law School Transparency under-employment score is 36.1%, indicating the percentage of the Class of 2019 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+According to the University of San Francisco School of Law's official 2023 ABA-required disclosures, 58% of the Class of 2023 obtained full-time, long-term, JD-required employment (i.e. as attorneys) nine months after graduation, excluding solo-practitioners.
+The University of San Francisco School of Law's Law School Transparency under-employment score is 16.1%, indicating the percentage of the Class of 2023 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Costs

 The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at the University of San Francisco School of Law for the 2019-2020 academic year is $80,307.
 The Law School Transparency estimated debt-financed cost of attendance for three years is $286,033.